 - Serve and top with the toasted hazelnuts.

-: Toasting nuts and seeds adds flavor and crispiness.
+Note about toasting nuts and seeds: Toasting nuts and seeds adds flavor and crispiness.
 You can toast nuts and seeds either in the oven at 350° F (180° C) by spreading them evenly on a sheet tray, without oil or in a pan on the stove on low heat without oil.
 Toss from time to time and be careful because they toast very quickly.
 Set aside to cool down.